 "There's no reason for you to treat me this way.
 You’re killing me.
 You're killing me with the way you are towards me!
 All I want is the fucking number and that should be goddamn good enough for you!
 Now give me the fucking number!
 You fucking hear me?
 I'm sick of this fucking shit!
 Stop treating me this way and give me the fucking number!
 I'll fucking kill you!"

 And yet, many don't agree.
-I've written about this movie here before, but since it's Valentine's Day, a day I don't care for (raw, real emotions are not what you see when going out on this day, unless you count the raw, real strain couples usually express while attempting, or, worse, being forced to ignite "romance"), I wanted to return to the film.
-Since I was baffled by the picture’s lukewarm to mixed reception upon release (in 2002), I wonder if it remains misunderstood to this day.
+I've written about this movie here before, but since it's Valentine's Day, a day I don't care for, I wanted to return to the picture.
+Since I was baffled by the picture’s lukewarm to mixed reception upon release (in 2002) I wonder if it remains misunderstood to this day (it's been appreciated through time).
 I know that even many Anderson lovers scratched their heads over the movie’s lack of epic heft, extra multiple storylines and large scale speeches.
-(Many did the same with There Will Be Blood, another movie that features a strong central performance and person who seems to polarize people -- the brilliant Daniel Day Lewis).
+(Many did the same with There Will Be Blood, another movie that features a strong central performance and an actor who can polarize people -- the brilliant Daniel Day Lewis).
 And then there was that Adam Sandler bias -- the knee jerk and unfair question of, why?
 Why, Happy Gilmore?
 (And to clarify, I like Happy Gilmore).

 And I don’t just like Punch-Drunk Love, I love Punch-Drunk Love.
-I love it with an odd fear, and with my entire body, like how I feel when an anxiety attack has passed and my brain is still tripping from the surge of adrenaline -- when birds and trees and cab drivers suddenly gain a glowing, but warped beauty.
-An extraordinary, unique picture that manages to simultaneously subvert and showcase the Sandler persona beautifully, while maintaining Anderson’s singular éclat as a filmmaker.
-Anderson’s masterpiece, There Will Be Blood has proven the director can handle multiple genres, but he had revealed his versatility earlier with Punch-Drunk.
-No long Anderson, extraordinary monologues, no expertly interwoven subplots, no drugs, Punch-Drunk Love was a film we'd not only never seen Anderson create, it was (and still is) a movie we’d never seen anywhere.
+I love it with an odd fear and with my entire body -- like how I feel when an anxiety attack has passed and my brain is still tripping from the surge of adrenaline -- when odd or mundane things gain a glowing, warped beauty.
+An extraordinary picture, Punch-Drunk Love manages to simultaneously subvert and showcase the Sandler persona beautifully while maintaining Anderson’s singular éclat.
+Anderson’s masterpiece, There Will Be Blood has proven the director can handle multiple genres but he had revealed his versatility earlier with Punch-Drunk.
+No long, extraordinary monologues, no expertly interwoven subplots, no drugs (not really, pudding), Punch-Drunk Love was a film we'd not only never seen Anderson create, it was (and still is) a movie we’d never seen anywhere.
 And no matter how you feel about Sandler, he leaves a lasting impression as lonely, alienated Barry Egan, the Californian businessman and put-upon brother who falls for the ever-patient Emily Watson.

-To explain the off-kilter, dissonant power of Punch-Drunk Love (aided by Jon Brion’s compelling, lovely, yet anxiety ridden score) is nearly impossible: So alien yet incredibly human is the movie, it frequently puts the viewer right into the uncomfortable, anxious mind of Barry -- an unsettling, but to many, familiar place to be.
-We have no idea what will happen next (but with delight, and sometimes heartbreak).
+To explain the off-kilter, dissonant power of Punch-Drunk Love (aided by Jon Brion’s compelling, lovely, yet anxiety ridden score) is nearly impossible: So alien yet incredibly human is the movie, it frequently puts the viewer right into the uncomfortable, anxious mind of Barry -- an unsettling but, to many, familiar place to be.
+We have no idea what will happen next (delight and sometimes heartbreak).
 Sandler, who had displayed talent before this, has never been so fantastically abstract, utilizing his scared-yet-angry-but-violent-little-boy persona with a sublime darkness.
-This may sound ridiculous to some but Anderson's influence on Sandler is somewhat akin to Alfred Hitchcock's use of Jimmy Stewart in Vertigo (who had certainly played darker characters before Vertigo) -- pulling the dusky and misunderstood out of a popular American movie star and layering him with wounded depth.
+Anderson's influence on Sandler is somewhat akin to Alfred Hitchcock's use of Jimmy Stewart in Vertigo (who had certainly played darker characters before Vertigo) -- but by pulling the dusky and misunderstood and weird out of a popular American movie star and layering him with wounded depth.
 He did the same with Tom Cruise's transcendent performance in Magnolia ("I will drop kick those fucking dogs" is almost a Barry Egan moment).

-Sandler’s verge-of-a-nervous-breakdown, yet deeply romantic Barry is so powerfully beguiling that when Anderson films his journey to Hawaii, it's a moment that's so overwhelmingly romantic, so remarkably special, it both swoons with gorgeousness and rattles your nerves -- all those deep seated raw emotions bubbling to the surface.
-Tuned to Shelley Duvall singing Harry Nilsson's enchanting and offbeat "He Needs Me" from Robert Altman's great, underrated Popeye (so spot on, bullseye perfect), Barry moves from work to airport to cab to phone booth, where he finally takes a stand against his sister (“You’re killing me.
-You're killing me with the way you are towards me.
+Sandler’s verge-of-a-nervous-breakdown yet deeply romantic Barry is so powerfully beguiling that when Anderson films his journey to Hawaii, it's a moment that's so overwhelmingly romantic, so remarkably special, it both swoons with gorgeousness and rattles your nerves -- all those deep-seated raw emotions bubbling to the surface.
+Tuned to Shelley Duvall singing Harry Nilsson's enchanting and offbeat "He Needs Me" from Robert Altman's wonderfully strange, underrated Popeye (so spot-on, bullseye perfect), Barry moves from work to airport to cab to phone booth, where he finally takes a stand against his sister (“You’re killing me.
+You're killing me with the way you are towards me!
 All I want is the fucking number and that should be goddamn good enough for you!"), and then reaches Lena.
-In a beautiful touch, when she answers, the payphone lights up to her voice.
-A musical sequence that plays like Anderson’s twisted version of the Arthur Freed unit (Barry’s Technicolor blue suit alone) it’s a masterful ode to vulnerability, fear and power, and something that seems impossible to replicate -- stamped with all that live wire, off the cliff Anderson energy and influence.
+In a beautiful touch -- she answers and the payphone lights up to her voice.
+A musical sequence that plays like Anderson’s twisted version of the Arthur Freed unit (Barry’s Technicolor blue suit alone) it’s a masterful ode to vulnerability, fear and power, and something that seems impossible to replicate -- stamped with all that live wire, off-the-cliff Anderson energy and influence.